You are here

 Email: Bulk Mail Services and Spam Filtering

-Please be aware that email messages delivered through these email marketing services are very likely to be quarantined as spam by the spam filtering solutions in use at many schools and organizations, including the spam and virus filtering service here at the University of Pittsburgh.
+Email delivered through these services is very likely to be quarantined as spam by the filtering solutions in use at many schools and organizations.
+This includes the University's Enterprise Spam and Virus Filter service.

 Several factors contribute to the quarantining of mail that is sent through these services.
 One issue is the large volume of messages that these services deliver.
 Another is the fact that email messages sent through these services are distributed by external email servers that may have a reputation of sending spam.

 Individuals or departments interested in sending email messages to a large group of contacts might consider using the University’s Read Green service as an alternative.
 Read Green enables departments to send email messages to all University faculty and staff, or to a subset of that audience.
 Mailings can be restricted by campus, department, gender, employee type, and other categories.
 Email messages sent via Read Green can also contain a link to a PDF file with additional details.
 To request a Read Green mailing, please use the University Mailing Services’ online form (PDF).